phalcon-orphanage/docs/es/reference/di.rst

         }
     }

-Then once the service is resolved, the $di will be passed to setDi automatically:
+Then once the service is resolved, the :code:`$di` will be passed to setDi automatically:

 .. code-block:: php